zfadli98/albedo-collection/README.md

-# albedo-collection
+# Surface Characteristics Collection
-A repo to collect albedo values.
+A repo to collect surface chatacteristics.

+## Albedo
 Please enter your values [here](./albedo.csv) by modifying it and submitting the modified version with PRs.

+## Roughness parameters
+Please enter your values [here](./roughness.csv) by modifying it and submitting the modified version with PRs.